Anroc/identity-blockchain/task-definition/register-contract.md

 * Create the smart contract
   * IDP can only approve
-* Issue a reasonable amount
+* Issue a reasonable amount for transaction

 ### Provider

 #### Database

-* Query users attributes
+* Query users attributes and corresponding ethereum addess
-* Save users' identificators (ethID, pubKey)
+* Save user's identificators (ethID, pubKey)

 #### Logic